 The other shades have okay pigmentation, but they do take a bit of work to build up to get good intensity.

-In the swatches above I used my fingers and had to layer them 2-3 times to get that level of pigmentation so you can imagine what the pigmentation is like with a fluffy brush when blending through the crease of my eye.
+In the swatches above I used my fingers and had to layer them 2-3 times to get that level of pigmentation.

 The black shadow is the least pigmented out of all the colours.
-At best, it’s more of a greyish brown, but I wouldn’t call it black at all.
+At best, it’s more of a greyish brown.
+I wouldn’t call it black at all.
 I do wish the pigmentation was better in every colour but especially the black.

 There is quite a bit of kickback from these shadows when I dip my brush into them so the palette can get quite messy.
-I’ve found it’s one palette I have to wipe down after I use it, otherwise it’s very messy and my drawer would end up covered in shadow dust from it.
+I have to wipe it down after I use it, otherwise it’s very messy.

-It’s £43 pounds on Beauty Bay which is quite expensive to be honest given the quality etc. I’d wait until there is a discount code or sale if you were thinking of getting this, it’s definitely not worth £43.
+It’s £43 pounds on Beauty Bay which is quite expensive given the quality.
+I’d wait until there is a discount code or sale if you were thinking of getting this.
+It’s not worth £43.